satoooh/scrapbox-enhancer-for-google-search/README.md

 Improve your Google search results by seamlessly integrating relevant Scrapbox pages into your search results page.

-- Searchable for both public and private projects
+- Search both public and private projects
-- Multiple projects can be searched simultaneously
+- Multiple projects can be searched at the same time

 ## How to use